 This year I made several character producing mistakes, some personal and some professional.
 With each mistake I have learned something about myself, about others, and I have become a better person as a result of those errors.
 I made a business oversight and it cost me time and money.
 Consequently I learned to ask for advice from others sooner, and not to rely on just my own knowledge, but on the collective knowledge of others in my business network.
 Also I learned just how valuable that knowledge really is and how readily available it is to me with a simple request.
 I learned to trust my network to advise me and to forgive myself for making a mistake.

 “Mistakes are the growing pains of wisdom.” ― William Jordan

 I made a personal mistake, and it damaged a friendship.
 It is only because my friend is amazing and had the courage to come to me and talk to me about my mistake and her ability to forgive me that I still have that friend.
 I learned that I don’t have to know the perfect thing to say or do when a friend just needs to be supported, I need only to be there and listen to them.
-I learned that it is important to put my own fears behind me and put their needs first, that makes me a better friend.
+As well I learned that it is important to put my own fears behind me and put their needs first, and that makes me a better friend.
 I learned that I have wise and forgiving friends.

 “It is important that we forgive ourselves for making mistakes.
 We need to learn from our errors and move on.” ― Steve Maraboli, Life, the Truth, and Being Free

 I understand that when I make an error I must own the consequences of those mistakes.
 As well I have learned that I must also let myself off the hook, to forgive myself for the mistakes that I do make.
 I have learned not to get stuck in self-recrimination but to learn, to become a better, wiser person for having made those blunders.

 Yes, this year I made a mistake and chances are pretty good I will make mistakes again next year, but I am pretty sure they will not be the same kind of mistakes, because I enter into 2014 a little bit wiser.